Official bilingualism in Canada: Francophone and Indigenous linguistic relations

 In an Article in the National Post of 10 November 2017, Member of Parliament Romeo Saganash stated in reference to requiring Supreme-Court judges to speak English and French:

-“All Indigenous people in Canada speak one official language or the other, English or French,” Saganash argued.
-“To exclude that part of the population from the possibility of sitting on the Supreme Court has always seemed unacceptable to me.”
+"All Indigenous people in Canada speak one official language or the other, English or French," Saganash argued.
+"To exclude that part of the population from the possibility of sitting on the Supreme Court has always seemed unacceptable to me."

 Senator Murray Sinclair has opposed requiring Supreme Court judges to know both official languages too.

 An issue has been raised about the amount the federal government spends on francophone education in Nunavut, compared to the amount it spends for Indigenous language education: "According to numbers from Nunavut Tunngavik Inc., the federal government spends 44 times more on French in Nunavut than it does Inuktut—roughly $8,200 per Francophone speaker, versus just $186 per Inuktut speaker."

 In response to the appointment of Mary Simon (who is bilingual in English and Inuktitut) to the position of Governor General in July 2021, political scientist Stéphanie Chouinard, an assistant professor at Canada's Royal Military College in Kingston, Ontario, said that the Trudeau government has put Canada's francophone communities in an "impossible position": "No one in Canada wants to be against reconciliation," she said.
 "Francophone communities know better than most what it means to be a linguistic minority and how important it is to acknowledge Indigenous languages."
 But Chouinard said English Canadians would likely balk if a governor general spoke an Indigenous language and French but not a word of English."

 In the fall of 2022, further Franco-indigenous tensions erupted after the Treasury Board rejected an idea pitched by some Indigenous public servants to offer "blanket exemptions" so they don't have to learn both of Canada's official languages.

-Conflict of Principles
+Conflict of principles

 Prior to and at the start of European settlement, indigenous peoples, probably owing to the multiplicity of their languages, had embraced the principle of an international auxiliary language and personal bilingualism.

-By the 1960's, indigenous Canadians had already started to apply this principle to English.
+By the 1960s, indigenous Canadians had already started to apply this principle to English.
 John Curotte, Chairman of the Caughnawaga Defence Committee, in a brief presented by that Committee to the Royal Commission on Bilingualism and Biculturalism in 1965, states: